-- In areas of retrofit construction, utilize the Aesthetic Guidance and refer to the existing character of structures and facilities across the segment to achieve a consistent design aesthetic, rather than a series of disconnected and random structures (A, B, C). - New construction should incorporate the Aesthetic Guidance and be of the same design family as existing facilities (A). - Consider individual projects as part of the larger context of facilities.
+- In areas of retrofit construction, utilize the Aesthetic Guidance and refer to the existing character of structures and facilities across the segment to achieve a consistent design aesthetic, rather than a series of disconnected and random structures. - New construction should incorporate the Aesthetic Guidance and be of the same design family as existing facilities (A, B, C). - Consider individual projects as part of the larger context of facilities.

-A | The strong sculptural design of existing structures along Vail Pass should serve as a precedent for retrofit construction.
+A/ The strong sculptural design of existing structures along Vail Pass should serve as a precedent for new construction.

-B | The bridge at Copper Mountain presents an aesthetic character with color, shadow, and box girder construction.
+B / The bridge at Copper Mountain presents an aesthetic character with color, shadow, and box girder construction.

-C / A retrofit design for the facility shown above would remove slope paving and incorporate guidance for the design of bridge structures, planting, and pedestrian connections.
+$C \mid A$ new design for the facility shown above would remove slope paving and incorporate guidance for the design of bridge structures, planting, and pedestrian connections.